 Spravato treatment follows a structured protocol:

-• Induction Phase (Weeks 1-4): You’ll receive treatment twice weekly.
+- Induction phase (weeks 1-4): You’ll receive treatment twice weekly.
 This intensive initial phase establishes therapeutic response.

-• Maintenance Phase (Week 5 onward): Treatment frequency decreases to once weekly, then may decrease further to once every two weeks depending on your response and symptoms.
+- Maintenance phase (week 5 onward): Treatment frequency decreases to once weekly, then may decrease further to once every two weeks depending on your response and symptoms.

 The exact schedule is individualized based on how you respond, side effect tolerance, and depression severity.
 Some patients achieve remission with less frequent dosing; others need more consistent treatment for optimal symptom control.

-Side Effects and Management
+Managing Spravato Side Effects

 Ketamine Therapy Research for Other Mental Health Conditions